 The simplest way to find out is to do an energy efficiency exercise at our offices.
 Is it as simple as switching off all lights and fans when not in use?
 No, energy consumption and wastage happen both when electrical equipments are in use as well as they are in standby mode.
 In fact energy efficiency is much more than just electrical power.
 It is to do with fuel, water, air and food as well.

-I have devised a simple theory of energy efficiency by utilising the ‘Panchabhootas’ the five basic elements of Hindu mythology.
+We have devised a simple theory of energy efficiency by utilising the ‘Panchabhootas’ the five basic elements of Hindu mythology.
 We can find out the eco-friendly quotient of your offices by checking on these elements –

 - Air – circulation of fresh air and the power usage to supply fresh air